groupgets/purethermal1-uvc-capture/readme.md

 # PureThermal 1 UVC Capture Examples

-The [PureThermal 1 FLIR Lepton development board](https://groupgets.com/manufacturers/groupgets-labs/products/pure-thermal-1-flir-lepton-dev-kit) by GroupGets supports the USB video class (UVC), and this makes it very easy to capture thermal imaging data from a host PC using standardard tools and libraries.
+The [PureThermal 1 FLIR Lepton development board](https://groupgets.com/manufacturers/groupgets-labs/products/pure-thermal-1-flir-lepton-dev-kit) by GroupGets supports the USB video class (UVC), and this makes it very easy to capture thermal imaging data from a host PC using standard tools and libraries.
 If you want to prototype quickly, your application demands increasing processing power, or you simply don't want to hack on the firmware, check out these examples to get started.

 ## *NOTE* Linux (< 4.0) + V4L (and OpenCV) ##